uswds/uswds-site/pages/patterns/create-a-profile/address.md

             <li>Do support a rich array of <a href="https://web.library.yale.edu/cataloging/music/diacrit">diacritics, accents, and alternative characters</a>.</li>
             <li>Do allow both upper and lowercase letters throughout each field.</li>
             <li>Allow users to enter hyphens, apostrophes, special characters, and blank spaces in each name field.</li>
+            <li>Consider using the autocomplete attribute on address input fields to allow the browser to autofill information that has been previously entered.</li>
             <li>Do provide the Puerto Rican Urbanization field, unless your program does not serve Puerto Rico.</li>
             <li>If the armed forces and the U.S. territories are not included, you may want to provide a link to their resources for clarity.</li>
           </ul>